mat2cc/redis_tui/README.md

 ## Under the hood

-redis_tui is powered by the [redis SCAN command](https://redis.io/commands/scan) where we are gathering a variable number (configured by the `--scan-size` arguments, with default of 1000) of keys per scan.
-A cursor is kept so that every time the `m` key is hit, more keys will be fetched.
+redis_tui is powered by the [redis SCAN command](https://redis.io/commands/scan) where we are gathering a variable number of keys per scan (configured by the `--scan-size` arguments, with default of 1000).
+A cursor is kept so that every time the `m` key is pressed, more keys will be fetched.

 To get the redis type information, we are using a [Redis Pipeline](https://redis.io/docs/manual/pipelining/) which will batch all of the type reqests for each scan into one transaction.
 This can be disabled by setting `--include-types=false`, where type information will only be retrieved when opening the details view for a specific key.